Focusing on youth development and social impact

 So how does this work?

-What is your own background in The Arts, and what made you want to pursue this route?
+What is your own background in the arts, and what made you want to pursue this route?

-Do your own personal journey of pursuing the arts influence the direction of Artsolute?
+Does your own personal journey of pursuing the arts influence the direction of Artsolute?

-The two main issues I faced was having no knowledge about the arts apart from music and film - as I had no exposure to museums or the theatre to know the significance of art in society - and the lack of finances or networks to pursue and develop these interests after I discovered them.
+The two main issues I faced was having no knowledge about the arts apart from music and film, as I had no exposure to museums or the theatre to know the significance of art in society, and the lack of finances or networks to pursue and develop these interests after I discovered them.

 Share with us the beginnings of Artsolute.